CandlePlatforms/devdocs/docs/contribute/bor/bor.md

 ### Proposers and Producers Selection

-Block Producers for the Bor layer are a committee selected from the Validator pool on the basis of their stake, which happens at regular intervals and is shuffled periodically.
+Block Producers for the Candle layer are a committee selected from the Validator pool on the basis of their stake, which happens at regular intervals and is shuffled periodically.
 These intervals are decided by the Validator's governance with regards to dynasty and network.

 Ratio of Stake/Staking power specifies the probability to be selected as a member of the block producer committee.

 <img src={useBaseUrl("img/Bor/bor-span.png")} />